webpack/webpack.js.org/content/api/module-methods.md

 This section covers all methods available in code compiled with webpack.
 When using webpack to bundle your application, you can pick from a variety of module syntax styles including [ES6](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015), [CommonJS](https://en.wikipedia.org/wiki/CommonJS), and [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition).

+W> While webpack supports multiple module syntaxes, we recommend following a single syntax for consistency and to avoid odd behaviors/bugs.
+Here's [one example](https://github.com/webpack/webpack.js.org/issues/552) of mixing ES6 and CommonJS, however there are surely others.

 ## ES6 (Recommended)